race-on/webpage/source/ros.md

     catkin_make -C ~/race-on-ros/
     source ~/race-on-ros/devel/setup.bash
     ```
     First line compiles all the packages in the workspace whereas the second command lets ROS know about the new compiled files.
 Moreover, the ```catkin_make``` command should also create two additional folders in the workspace, ```build``` and ```devel```.
 The ```build``` folder is the default location of the build space and is where cmake and make are called to configure and build your packages.
 The ```devel``` folder is the default location of the devel space, which is where your executables and libraries go before you install your packages.

-1. Congratulations, you successfully completed all the steps required to setup the Race On ROS environment.
+1. Congradulations, you successfully completed all the steps required to setup the Race On ROS environment.
 But before proceeding with the next section reboot to apply the updates.
     ```bash
     sudo reboot
     ```